-When you’re getting ready to buy a toad (a second vehicle towed flat behind an RV, also called a dinghy) you need to do some careful research before you sign on the dotted line.
-Don’t just believe what the salesperson is telling you about the towability of any vehicle and don’t assume because you’ve seen a particular make or model being towed by others, that your particular choice is going to be towable.
+So you’ve found that perfect motorhome.
+And now you want to try RV towing.
+But don’t buy a toad (a second vehicle towed flat behind an RV, also called a dinghy) just yet.
+You need to do some careful research before signing on the dotted line.
+Don’t just believe what the salesperson is telling you about the towability of any vehicle.
+And don’t assume because you’ve seen a particular make or model being towed by others, that your particular choice will be towable.

 When I’m talking about towable, I’m referring to flat towing, where all four wheels are on the ground.
 There are, of course, other ways to take a second vehicle with you on RV trips.
 Additionally, only Class A, B, and C RVs are in need of a toad.
 Trailers and fifth-wheel RVs have their separate vehicle in front of their RV as the towing vehicle, so this article is for Class A, B, and C owners or prospective owners.